MIT-TESSE/tesse-core/README.md

 Note that __TESSE__ expects [tesse_multiscene](Scenes/tesse_multiscene.unity) to be at index 0 in the build order.
 3. Toggle the check mark in the build settings to specify which scenes you want added to your Unity build.

-An over video of this process is described [here](https://youtu.be/MQKJfZCAEa8?t=102).
+An overview video of this process is described [here](https://youtu.be/MQKJfZCAEa8?t=102).

 ## Capabilities